jamulussoftware/jamuluswebsite/wiki/en/Privacy-Statement.md

 - "**Server**" The Jamulus server software, as opposed to the host machine/OS it is running on.
 - "**Client**" The Jamulus software used to connect to a Server
-- "**Directory**" A Jamulus Server configured to display a list of Servers to Clients
+- "**Directory**" A Jamulus Server configured to supply a list of Servers to Clients

 ## Web site

-The website at jamulus.io is served using GitHub Pages.
+The website at [jamulus.io](https://jamulus.io) is served using GitHub Pages.
 We do not collect your personal data or set tracking cookies.
-When you connect to the jamulus.io site, your IP is sent to GitHub Pages.
+When you connect to the jamulus.io site, your IP is sent to [GitHub Pages](https://pages.github.com/).

 ## Jamulus Software